trelau/AFEM/docs/source/smesh.rst

 .. image:: ./resources/simple_mesh.png

-Towards the end of the script a small demonstration of the ``MeshGroup`` class is provided:
+Towards the end of the script a small demonstration of the :class:`.MeshGroup` class is provided:

 .. code-block:: python